johnroutledge/milestone-project-4/README.md

 *Generic*
 * Responsive design on the vast majority of devices
-* Delivery banner which displays the purchase requirement for free delivery and also the first order discount.
+* Delivery banner which displays the purchase requirement for free delivery and also product information.
 * Navigation bar, including logo and link to the home page, a search box, an account icon and shopping basket icon which also displays the number of items currently in the basket.
 * Links in the navigation bar collapse to a hamburger button on smaller devices such as smartphones and tablets.
 * Toast messages giving users meaningful feedback to their actions on the website.